vipin-tech/SoapBoxLabs/README.md

 ![Unit Test](https://github.com/vipin-tech/SoapBoxLabs/blob/master/screenshots/Image09.png)

-### Summary
+### Conclusion

-_From the above plots and output, it is evident that Isolation Forests perform better as compared to the OneClassSVM algorithm in detecting errorenous points for  this dataset._
+_From the above plots and output, it is evident that Isolation Forest agorithm performs better as compared to the OneClassSVM algorithm in detecting errorenous points for this dataset._